ElliottF05/Gravity-Game/README.md

 - Some procedurally generated levels

 ## Next Steps
-2. Add functionality for radial in and radial out maneuvers
+2. Maybe rewrite gravity simulation code for simplicity, speed
 3. Add realtime maneuvers where key is held instead of pressing a key for large jarring increments
 3. Add buttons for better UX
 2. Add sprites and make it good looking